Combined Top 100 Golf Courses

 He has also cast his eye over the combined list and provided some personal thoughts on courses that he feels should perhaps be included and bravely (foolishly?) stated those he thinks could arguably make way!

 Askernish is the obvious omission to me.
-It's probably too controversial to include for the main publications but it is twice the course of many that are included and despite its rudimentary conditioning, which is often used as a stick to beat it with, it is a golf course that undoubtedly merits inclusion in the below list for numerous reasons.
+It's probably too controversial to include for these main publications but it is twice the course of many that are included and despite its rudimentary conditioning, which is often used as a stick to beat it with, it is a golf course that undoubtedly merits inclusion in the below list for numerous reasons.
 It has an array of world-class holes and offers golf in its purest form.
 In many ways it highlights where golf has gone wrong over recent decades and brings us back to its roots.

-In summary and putting personal taste to one side what this all tells us is that between the three companies they have just about got it covered in terms of discussing the best of golf in Great Britain and Ireland.
+In summary and putting personal taste to one side what this all tells us is that between the four companies they have just about got it covered in terms of discussing the best of golf in Great Britain and Ireland.

 For the Chop: